Dreambuilders: Release

 The film was released in theatres in Denmark on 6 February 2020 by First Lady Film, where it received 69,991 admissions in Danish cinemas.

 Box office

 The film gross grossed $4 million worldwide.
 The top grossing countries were Australia ($689K), Germany ($631K) and the United Kingdom ($590K).

 Home media

 The film was released straight-to-video in the United States from Shout!
 Factory on 10 August 2021 as a DVD/Blu-ray and a stand-alone DVD on 24 August 2021.

 Critical response

-While it was acclaimed in Scandinavia, The film received generally mixed to average reviews from Foreign critics.
+While it was acclaimed in Scandinavia, The film received mixed reviews from international critics.
 On review aggregator Rotten Tomatoes, the film has an approval rating of based on reviews.